Bulgaria: Shot to Death While Trying to Escape

 In 1967, a lady from the GDR committed suicide in Slanchev Bryag (“Sunny Beach”), after a plan to get her out of Bulgaria, organized by her brother, had failed.
 She poisoned herself and died in a hospital in Burgas.

 That same year, Peter Müller and Günter Pschera tried to escape.
-They were accommodated in a camp in Primorsko, at Bulgaria’s Black Sea coast, and traveled south on a small motor bike.
+They were accommodated in a tourist camp in Primorsko, at Bulgaria’s Black Sea coast, and traveled south on a small motor bike.
 At some point, they left that vehicle in a bush and walked, but were quickly found by soldiers.

 Pschera was shot dead, Müller survived.
 According to the border guards, Pschera had wanted to “defend himself with a knife” he was holding.
 Müller disputed that version, saying the soldiers had just started shooting, without any necessity.